 Ron has also won many awards for his work including several Missouri Broadcasters Association awards for Best Weathercast and the AMS award for Outstanding Service by a Broadcast Meteorologist for coverage of the Stockton and Pierce City tornadoes in 2003.

-Ron is happily married to Gay Lynn Hearst and has two stepchildren, Miles and Malyn.
-He enjoys outdoor activities especially triathlons.
+Ron enjoys outdoor activities especially triathlons, fishing, hunting and spending time with his German Shepherd Gracie.
 Hobbies include astronomy and gardening, especially raising his award-winning raspberries.

 Children died of unexplained seizures and other complications when Genene Jones worked at a hospital and clinic about 55 miles northwest of San Antonio.